Azimua: Worship

-She was worshiped in Ur, where she had a temple, and in Umma.
+She was worshiped in Ur, where a temple dedicated to her existed, and in Umma.

 Mythology

 Ninazimua appears in the myth Ningishzida and Ninazumua, which describes an exchange of messages between her and her temporarily deceased husband.
 It is regarded as similar to other myths dealing with temporary death of deities: Damu and his sister, Dumuzi and his sisters, Dumuzi and Geshtinanna, Dumuzi's dream and Inanna's descent.
 However, due to small number of known copies, possible scribal mistakes and other issues it is presently impossible to fully reconstruct its plot.